gatsbyjs/gatsby/docs/docs/working-with-video.md

 ## Embedding hosted videos in Markdown

 There are numerous Gatsby plugins for working with hosted video in your Markdown posts and pages.
-We recommend checking out the [gatsby-remark-embed-video](/packages/gatsby-remark-embed-video/?=video) plugin for sourcing from a variety of hosts.
+We recommend checking out the [gatsby-remark-embed-video](/packages/gatsby-remark-embed-video/?=video) plugin for sourcing from a variety of hosts like YouTube or vimeo.

 ### Writing custom components for hosted video